silky/haskmas/README.md

 haskmas
 ==

-A haskell tree decoration written in Haskell.
+A haskell-themed tree decoration written in haskell.
 Happy Haskmas!

 ![Haskmas in 2D](haskmas.png)